Orthopaedic Residency Overview

 - Atmosphere of demanding and thorough professional training, while also respecting the value and necessity of establishing a personal balance for you and your family

-Welcome Message from the Chairman
+Welcome Message from the Director

-The Musculoskeletal Institute is a unique paradigm in musculoskeletal healthcare.
+The Musculoskeletal Institute is a unique paradigm in musculoskeletal health care.
 Orthopedics and Sports Medicine, our Comprehensive Spine Center, the Center for Osteoporosis, and Rheumatology are all housed in our state-of-the-art, freestanding facility on UConn Health's lower campus.
 There is an ambulatory surgery center and 10,000 square feet of laboratory space, including a Bioskills Laboratory.

 The fact that we have our own building dedicated to musculoskeletal care demonstrates UConn Health's commitment to our growth and success.
 We offer patients the convenience of “one stop shopping” for all their musculoskeletal needs.
 Our specialists work in close proximity to one other which enhances patient care and stimulates both clinical and basic science research collaborations.